himika-dastidar/halloween_house/README.md

 ## Rocking Chair with a doll sitting on it that moves its head
 Imagine a spooky old rocking chair with a creepy doll sitting on it, slowly rocking back and forth.
 The doll's head is activated by a motion sensor.
-When you approach the chair, the doll's head will turn to follow you.
+When you approach the chair, the doll's head will turn towards you and turn back.
+The doll will then continue rocking back and forth, waiting for the next unsuspecting victim to approach.

 ## Pumpkin